Water Harvesting and Recharge Structures in the Yavatmal District

 “Water Harvesting and Recharge Structures in Yavatmal District: A Status Check” examines the current status of the water harvesting and recharge structures and measures their effectiveness based on an analysis of the hydro-geology of the area.

-“The main aspect of the research was to ascertain whether the water harvesting and storage structures in Yavatmal district have been constructed in appropriate locations in order to be effective for groundwater recharge or surface storage.
+“The main aspect of the research was to ascertain whether the water harvesting and storage structures in the Yavatmal district have been constructed in appropriate locations to be effective for groundwater recharge or surface storage.
 A total of 686 structures comprising check dams (204 nos.), percolation tanks (211 nos.), ponds (175 nos.), water storage tanks, and reservoirs (96 nos.) were mapped across the district, with an indication of their location across recharge or discharge areas,” said Romit Sen, Associate Director – Water & Agriculture Program at ISC.

 “The analysis and findings will help prioritize the revival efforts of the various water harvesting and storage structures in Yavatmal,” said Vivek P Adhia, Country Director-India, Institute for Sustainable Communities.
-“It will help decision-makers plan for augmenting water resources in the district”, added Vivek, emphasizing the need for community participation and creating mechanisms for effective operation and maintenance.
+“It will help decision-makers plan for augmenting water resources in the district,” added Vivek, emphasizing the need for community participation and creating mechanisms for effective operation and maintenance.